jayhoneylee527/jayhoneylee527.github.io/README.md

 ## This is Jay's Data Science Portfolio.

-This is the list of independent projects I have worked on - Machine Learning, Scraping, Visualization, etc.
+This is the list of independent projects I have worked on - Machine Learning, Scraping, Visualization, Application and etc.
+Clicking on the title will direct you to the github repositories.

 ---